kristinemlarson/gnssrefl/README.md

 ### Acknowledgements <a name="acknowledgements"></a>

-[Radon Rosborough](https://github.com/raxod502) helped me with my many python questions.
+[Radon Rosborough](https://github.com/raxod502) helped me with my python questions.
 Joakim Strandberg provided python RINEX translators, and Johannes Boehm provided source code for the refraction correction.

 Kristine M. Larson

-This documentation was updated on February 24, 2021.
+This documentation was updated on April 17, 2021.